Lanhild/act-runner-cloudron/README.md

-# Starter Cloudron App
+# Gitea Act Runner Cloudron App

 <!-- This is the place for the description of your application.
 It's usage, description, and potential dependencies. -->

-This repository contains the Cloudron app package source for <Project>, a template Cloudron application.
+This repository contains the Cloudron app package source for the Gitea Act Runner, the runner of Gitea Actions.

-The package aims to set global development standards for Cloudron packages to ensure uniformity and ease of sharing.
+The application solely runs a standalone binary from the code directory and writes data to the `/app/data/` directory.

 ## Configuration